GooseMod/OpenAsar/faq.md

 ### Is this 100% original?
 No, and depends on your definition.
 By original if you mean all of this is rewritten, the vast majority (~90%) is self-rewritten or modified in some way.
 If you mean original by design, etc. - no, as we have to follow Discord APIs to maintain compatibility.

+### Does this break ToS?
+Most likely, as any slight modification to Discord at all counts as breaking it.
+You shouldn't really be that worried though, as there is very little history of anyone being banned just for modding.

 ### Can I use this in my project?
 Sure!
 Just make sure to properly [respect the license](LICENSE) and clearly / transparently credit OpenAsar.